Ted Galdi: Bestselling Author

 Marketing funnel - strengths

-4. Choose an effective advertising platform
+3. Choose an effective advertising platform and destination

 Paid traffic - platform selection